-Our team of robots have very limited sensing capability on board.
-Their vision is, for example, shared through an overhead camera, as is the master radio for command transmission to the robots.
-Each robot is equipped with a CPU and receives motion instructions over a wireless link by AI (artificial intelligence) processes running off-board.
+Our team of robots have very limited sensing capability onboard.
+Their vision is for example shared through an overhead camera, as is the master radio for command transmission to the robots.
+Each robot is equipped with a CPU with limited computational power, and and receives movement and kicker instructions over a wireless link by AI (artificial intelligence) processes running off-board.
 Because several people may be concurrently involved in the development of the system components, it is highly desirable for the failure of any component not to affect the rest of the system.
-In addition, we need a flexible and extensible data format in order to handle the constant evolution of the semantics of the communicated messages and the addition of system components and data types associated with the components.
-Finally, message transmissions must be of low latency, although no retransmission is attempted due to dropped packets in most cases.
-Broker has succeeded in meeting all but one of the above constraints and requirements.
-The Broker server process itself is a single point of failure.
-However, the implementation is very simple and stable, reducing the risk of catastrophic failure.
+In addition, we need a flexible and extendable data format in order to handle the constant evolution of the semantics of the communicated messages and the addition of system components and data types associated with the components.
+Finally, message transmissions must be of low latency, although no retransmission is attempted in case of dropped packets in most cases.
+Broker has succeeded in meeting the above constraints and requirements.
 This paper explains its design considerations and implementation, and serves as a useful reference for robot system designers faced with the same set of challenges.

-The remainder of the paper is organized as follows.
-Section II surveys existing IPC systems designed specifically for robotic applications.
-Section III discusses the development process of Broker.
-Our use of Broker in a multi-robot system is described in Section IV, which describes in detail the convenience provided by Broker for sharing information.
-Finally, Sections V and VI discuss the positives and negatives of Broker, and conclude the paper.
+In the rest of this paper, we will first survey in Section II existing IPC systems designed specifically for robotic and control applications.
+The survey leads directly into the development process of Broker in Section III.
+Our use of Broker in a multirobot system is described in Section IV to demonstrate in detail the convenience provided by Broker for sharing information.
+Finally, Sections V and VI will discuss the positives and negatives of Broker, and conclude the paper.